mutewitness/roads/README.md

  * All variables are declared constant (except for namespaces)
  * Arrow functions are used extensively to promote a compacter style.
  * I use point-free style functions whenever I can.
 Unfortunately this is not always possible, because not all functions have been necessarily declared.
+ * This is an exercise in functional programming.
+Except for Paperjs related code, there are no class instantiations or prototypes involved.

 ### Links